 While much of our work is located in the Southwest, Sundt has been entrusted time and again to build projects across the country.

-Many of these jobs have been performed for our nation’s military and the U.S. Department of Defense, with several other projects in transportation and healthcare, as well as large-scale commercial and infrastructure projects in Atlanta, Denver, Kansas City and Portland.
+Many of these jobs have been performed for our nation’s military and the U.S. Department of Defense, with several other projects in transportation and healthcare, as well as large-scale commercial and infrastructure projects in Atlanta, Denver, and Kansas City.

 THE RIGHT STUFF